 dateN/AdateDateADATE10

-Mapping Between SPSS Values and OpenClinica Choice Label
+Mapping Between SPSS Values and OpenClinica Choice Labels

-Value labels appear for each variable as follows:
+Value labels are defined for each variable using the following format:

 VARNAME1